 So on that note, may your adventures be rewarding, may your journeys be filled with joy, and if you have the chance to hear “The Wreck of the Edmund Fitzgerald” live, I hope that you take it.

-Stay thirsty, kids!
+Stay hustling, kids!